Prajwal1591/SI-2024-Cubesat/README.md

   It refers to the basic set of components and functionalities necessary to support communication tasks between the satellite and ground stations or between satellites in space.
   The minimal payload is the basic equipment or instruments they carry to achieve their mission goals.
-It could be something as simple as a small camera for taking pictures of Earth or a basic radio for sending and receiving signals.
+It could be something as simple as a small camera for taking pictures of Earth or A basic radio for sending and receiving signals.
 These payloads are designed to fit within the CubeSat's small size.
 ![SmartSelect_20240711_174010_Drive](https://github.com/Prajwal1591/SI-2024-Cubesat/assets/174081452/015c7014-89b7-40d6-a4b1-6a0922787006)